Interactive Symbolic Regression through Offline Reinforcement Learning: A Co-Design Framework: Sym-Q model

-At each time step $t$, the model selects an action $a_t$ based on the policy $\pi_{\theta}(a_t|s_t)$, with $s_t$ being the current state.
-This state encapsulates both the observed data points $({X},{y})$ and the encoded structure of the current tree, derived from previous actions $a_{1:t-1}$ .
-The action $a_t$ is chosen to determine the next operation in the sequence.
-The symbolic expression $a_{1:T} = a_1, a_2, ..., a_T$ is then constructed as a trajectory of the MDP, represented as $\tau={s_1, a_1, s_2, a_2, ..., s_T, a_T}$.
-In our model, rewards are granted only at the termination state, with all other states receiving a reward of $0$.
-This approach is consistent with strategies used in other domains such as various games~\cite{silver2017mastering,silver2016mastering}, and robotics~\cite{vecerik2017leveraging,riedmiller2018learning}.
-As a reward measure, we utilize the coefficient of determination $(R^2)$~\cite{glantz2001primer}, although it is not the only option for this task.
-The $R^2$ is defined as:
+At each decision step $t$, the agent selects an action $a_t$ based on the policy $\pi_{\theta}(a_t|s_t)$, where $s_t$ represents the current state.
+This state encompasses both the observed data points $({X},{y})$ and the encoded structure of the current expression tree, derived from previous actions $a_{1:t-1}$.
+The action $a_t$ determines the next operation in the sequence, thereby incrementally building the symbolic expression $a_{1:T} = a_1, a_2, ..., a_T$ as a trajectory of the MDP, denoted by $\tau={s_1, a_1, s_2, a_2, ..., s_T, a_T}$.
+In our model, rewards are assigned exclusively at the termination state, with all intermediate states receiving a reward of $0$.
+We utilize the coefficient of determination $R^2$ as the reward metric, providing a clear measure of model accuracy.
+Under this MDP formulation, the objective of the RL-based agent is to discover a policy $\pi$ that maximizes the cumulative reward $J(\pi)$:

-where $y_i$ and $\hat{y}_i$ represent the ground-truth and predicted values for point $i$, respectively. $\bar{y}$ is the average of the $y_i$ values across all data points, and $n$ denotes the number of observed data points.

-Under the introduced MDP formulation, the goal of an RL-based agent is to find a policy $\pi$ that maximizes the cumulative reward $J(\pi)$:

-Online RL algorithms require extensive trial and error to decipher the rules of symbolic regression.
-This task is particularly challenging as it targets only optimal solutions, with all sub-optimal solutions receiving significantly lower rewards.
-The sparsity of the optimal reward signal exacerbates the inefficiency of searching.
-Offline RL offers a learning paradigm that merges the ability of supervised learning to leverage existing data with RL's capacity to optimize arbitrary rewards and leverage temporal compositionality~\cite{levine2020offline, kostrikov2021offline, kumar2020conservative, janner2021offline}.
-For offline RL, while the ultimate objective remains the optimization of the function specified in Equation \ref{eq:j}, there is a fundamental change: the agent is unable to interact directly with the environment or collect new transitions through the behavior policy.
-Instead, the learning process relies on a predetermined, static dataset of transitions denoted as $D = {(s^i_t, a^i_t, s^i_{t+1}, r^i_t)}$.
-This dataset replaces real-time interaction, serving as the primary source for the learning algorithm.
+Symbolic regression targets only optimal solutions, with all sub-optimal solutions receiving significantly lower rewards.
+To address the challenges of sparse reward and a large search space inherent in symbolic regression, we employ offline RL, a learning paradigm that merges the ability of supervised learning to leverage existing data with RL's capacity to optimize arbitrary rewards and leverage temporal compositionality~\cite{levine2020offline, kostrikov2021offline, kumar2020conservative, janner2021offline}.